Able Flight Scholarship Winner Earns Private Certificate

 Key Takeaways:

 • Staff Sgt.
-Ryan Kelly, a wounded warrior, is the first to earn his fixed-wing private pilot certificate using an Able Flight scholarship, adding to his prior helicopter pilot certifications.
+Ryan Kelly, a wounded warrior who lost his leg, has become the first wounded warrior to earn his fixed-wing private pilot certificate through an Able Flight scholarship.

 See a mistake?
 Contact us.